motobep/NSC/README.md

 To check the installation type "make run-prod".
 You should see the hello.cpp file in the test folder.

-Add this file in /bin or /usr/local/bin folder to have access from everywhere in your terminal.
+Add nsc file in /bin or /usr/local/bin folder to have access from everywhere in your terminal.

+**Add nsccp file in /bin or /usr/local/bin folder and use it like g++.**

 ## Usage